Boarding House, St Ives, Cornwall

 Verso upper centre framers label Picture Framing by Nevill Studios Ltd., 480 Moray Place, Dunedin PHONE 477-7080

 Verso mid centre stain remains from removed sticky label

 Verso LL circular yellow sticker 1968-70 12 15 (12 crossed out) (since reframed)

-Purchased by Professor and Mrs Wood from the Auckland City Art Gallery exhibition, Helen F V Scales, 1975-1976, when it toured to the Peter McLeavey Gallery, Wellington, July 1976
+Purchased by Professor and Mrs Wood from the Auckland City Art Gallery exhibition, Helen F V Scales, 1975-1976, when it toured to the Peter McLeavey Gallery, Wellington, New Zealand, July 1976

 The 1950s saw the burgeoning of the St Ives School of artists in England which included Barbara Hepworth, Ben Nicholson, Terry Frost, Patrick Heron, Roger Hilton, Peter Lanyon, Bryan Wynter and Bernard Leach.

-Letter to Ron O'Reilly from Toss Woollaston, Motueka, New Zealand, 15 July 1976: “Dear Ron, I have at last seen the Flora Scales show – at Peter's [Peter McLeavey Gallery, Wellington].
+Letter to Ron O'Reilly from Toss Woollaston, Motueka, New Zealand, 15 July 1976, “Dear Ron, I have at last seen the Flora Scales show – at Peter's [Peter McLeavey Gallery, Wellington, New Zealand].
 I enjoyed it very much.
 All those little pictures getting so big and strong (most of them) while you look.
 So feelingly painted, while so theoretical too.
-It made me wonder why, after all, we paint such big pictures these days, if all that can be done with small ones...” - Toss Woollaston: A Life in Letters, ed.
-Jill Trevelyan, Te Papa Press, Wellington, 2004, pg 385
+It made me wonder why, after all, we paint such big pictures these days, if all that can be done with small ones...” – Toss Woollaston: A Life in Letters, ed.
+Jill Trevelyan, Te Papa Press, Wellington, New Zealand, 2004, pg 385